This post contains affiliate links from Amazon.com and other affiliates. As an Amazon Associate I earn from qualifying purchases. Learn More.

 How Do I Connect My Player To My TV?

 Connecting your media player is a really easy process.
 All of them connect your device to your TV via a HDMI cable or in the HDMI port itself if you’re using a stick.
 Once you’re connected just plug it in to the wall and connect it to the internet either via cable or WiFi connection and you’re done.
 The process varies slightly by device but all of them can be set up within a matter of minutes even if you’re not the tech savvy type.

 Please note that some devices don’t come with an HDMI cable, so you’ll want to make sure you have one handy unless you’re using a stick device.
 HDMI cables are all basically the same and are fairly cheap.
-They can be purchased online at Amazon.com or at nearly any electronics store or department store.
+They can be purchased at Amazon or at nearly any electronics store or department store.

 Now that you’ve chosen a streaming media player, it’s time to give yourself something to watch.
 As I mentioned there are literally thousands of options to choose from – some free and some paid – but we’ll focus on the most popular services for now.